kybeen0521/cp_home/README.md

 with automatic logging for reproducibility.

-📑 For more details, please refer to 'CP report_KimYongBeen'
+📑 For more details, please refer to (docs/CP%20report_KimYongBeen.pdf)
 ---

 ## Features